cburgelab/RBNS_pipeline/README.md

 The inputs to the RBNS_pipeline are described in more detail [here](docs/input_files.md).
 Here is a quick summary:

-- A settings .json file describing the samples.
+- A settings .json file describing the experiment, different libraries assayed, and what counts & optional additional functionalities are to be performed by the pipeline.
-- A FASTQ file containing the sequencing reads to be analyzed.
+- A FASTQ file containing the multiplexed sequencing reads from the different libraries to be split & analyzed.

 You can find examples of all of these files in the test_data/ folder.
 It is probably easiest to just take a look at these files first.
 You can run the RBNS_pipeline on this example and reproduce the logo below.